adventuremomblog

 Feeling A Little Lost in Adulthood

-I lost my mom to breast cancer when I was only 26 years old…that’s only 5 years older than my oldest child now.
+I lost my mom to breast cancer when I was only 26 years old…that’s only a few years older than my oldest child now.

-No wonder I’ve felt a little lost into adulthood.
+No wonder I’ve felt a little lost in adulthood.

-I remember my mom always noticed when I had too much on my plate and cared in a way that only a mom can.
+I remember my mom always noticing when I had too much on my plate and cared in a way that only a mom can.

 She understood the work and the stress I had behind the scenes from working, the emotional and physical toll of big moves out of state, taking care of a newborn, supporting my husband through a career change, etc.